unfurkan/qa-app/RUNNING.md

 docker compose -f docker-compose-prod.yml up
 ```
 - Go to your browser `http://localhost:7800`

-TODO: For merits, the RUNNING.md also outlines the steps needed to use Kubernetes to run the application with Minikube (or somilar), using kubernetes configuration files created as parts of the passing with merits requirements

 ### Deploying the Application to a Kubernetes Cluster